 2. Getting some work that’s of a higher difficulty.
 This is something I need to work towards by proving I can handle the work I have at the moment.
 I’m excited for when I reach the point during my placement that I get some work to do that involves going into the really nitty gritty little details!

 3. Having more fun.
 Believe me, we work very hard but we also appreciate the times when we just need to relax and take a break.
 We’re always laughing (I’ve nearly cried with laughing a few times already!) as it’s the best way to relieve any stress people might be feeling.

-My favourite thing about my placement so far is…
+Favourite thing about my placement experience so far is…

 Hands down, the people are the best thing about placement.
 Everyone, regardless of what team they’re in, is so friendly, and they are making my placement experience much more fun.